HolaSoyDoraa/Sussy_Baka/README.md

 ### if you ever see a Sussy Baka then you are in very big trouble

-# if you seen a furry or a sussy baka go to this link⬇⬇⬇
+# if you seen a furry or a sussy baka go to this link⬇⬇⬇ You may need to copy the link
 https://github.com/HolaSoyDoraa/Sussy_Baka/discussions/1#discussion-4151307